 One aspect of this analysis is focused on investor herding behaviour, as measured by the combination of super-exponential cycles and ever faster oscillations around those cycles.
 Peaks and troughs in these cycles are the moments when these oscillations become infinitely fast.

 Sometimes, in periods that might be called “bubble regimes”, various assets caught in these super-exponential cycles move permanently between bubble and crash territory instead of following the usual trajectory for stock prices.
-Examples can be found in the behavior of stocks on the following indexes:
+Examples can be found in the behaviour of stocks on the following indices:

 - Hong Kong’s Hang Seng from 1967 to the peak of the Asian Crisis in 1997.